Network Priority Order

 Check the device status in your dashboard to confirm "Online" status.

-The device begins transmitting data immediately upon successful Ethernet connection.
+The device begins transmitting data within 1 minute upon successful Ethernet connection.

 Ethernet Connection Benefits